 Costa Coffee say they put the coffee into the glass first, then it’s “swirled, coating the sides.
 The milk is steamed to give a thick and creamy texture.
 Finally, the milk is poured skilfully into the glass, leaving a florette on top”

-So a cortado is a sort of flat white made with milk which is a little more dense….hopefully the crema remains….
-However…it’s not quite that simple.
+So a cortado is a sort of flat white made with milk which is a little more dense….however…it’s not quite that simple.

 To further complicate things there are other effectively similar drinks with different names.